Classification of E_0--Semigroups by Product Systems: Introduction

-\lf These notes are organized as follows.
-Morita equivalence is crucial.
-In Section \ref{MeSEC} we give a definition of Morita equivalence (Definition \ref{Medefi}) that, in our opinion runs more smoothly than others, and we prove (Theorem \ref{Meinvthm}) that it is equivalent to one of the usual definitions.
+\lf \bf{Results.~} Morita equivalence is crucial.
+In Section \ref{MeSEC} we give a definition of Morita equivalence (Definition \ref{Medefi}) that, in our opinion, runs more smoothly than others, and we prove (Theorem \ref{Meinvthm}) that it is equivalent to one of the usual definitions.
+(We think this is \it{folklore} but we did not find any proof.)
 We also review the results from Muhly, Skeide and Solel \cite{MSS06} about strict representations of $\sB^a(E)$ and from Skeide \cite{Ske09} about strict isomorphisms.

 In Section \ref{stabMeSEC} we explain the basic idea based on the well-known result (in the form of Lance \cite[Proposition 7.4]{Lan95}) that asserts that for a full countably generated Hilbert module $E$ over a \nbd{\sigma}unital \nbd{C^*}algebra the multiple $E^\infty$ is isomorphic to the column space $\cB^\infty$.
 In particular, all such modules $E$ are \it{stably} isomorphic.
 A version for modules over different algebras gives rise to the notion of \it{stable Morita equivalence} for Hilbert modules (Definition \ref{sMedefi}) with the basic Theorem \ref{sMethm} about when stable Morita equivalence happens.
-In Section \ref{terSEC} we discuss ternary isomorphisms and derive analogue results for that subclass of Morita equivalences among Hilbert modules.
+In Section \ref{terSEC} we discuss ternary isomorphisms and derive analogue results for the corresponding subclass of Morita equivalences among Hilbert modules.